Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Models and Preliminaries

 A test $\bphi=\{\phi_n\}_{n \geq 1}$ is given by a sequence of binary-valued functions $\phi_n: [m]^n \rightarrow \{0,1\}$.
 The test decides in favor of $\Ho$ if $\phi_n(\bfmZ_1^n)=0$.
 The test is required to be powerful against the set $\mP$ of alternative p.m.f.s, and thus its performance is evaluated using the probabilities of false alarm $P_F(\phi_n)$ and worst-case probability of missed detection $P_M(\phi_n)$:

-An important class of tests is based on the \emph{separable statistics} (see \citep{med77p1}).
-A separable statistic is a test statistic of the form where is the empirical distribution.
+An important class of tests is based on separable statistics~\citep{med77p1}: This is a test statistic of the form

+where is the empirical distribution, and $f_j$ is any function that does not depend on $n\Gamma^n$ except via its argument.
 General theorems on asymptotic distributions and asymptotic moments of separable statistics are available in \citep{med77p1}.
 Large deviations analysis for the case $m=O(n)$ is given in \citep{ron84p800,kol05p255}.
 We are not aware of previous general large deviations results for the small sample case where $n=o(m)$.

-In this paper, we examine two tests based on separable statistics: Pearson's chi-square test \citep{pea00p157} and the coincidence-based test introduced in \citep{pan08p4750}.
+In this paper, we focus on two tests based on separable statistics: Pearson's chi-square test~\citep{pea00p157} and the coincidence-based test introduced in \citep{pan08p4750}.

 After normalization, the test statistic of Pearson's chi-square test is given by